Abhirajkumar19/Python-Zero-to-Hero/README.md

 - ✅ Chapter 01 Completed
 - ✅ Chapter 02 Completed
-- 🔄 Chapter 03 In Progress
+- ✅ Chapter 03 Completed
 - 🔄 Chapter 04 In Progress
 - 🔄 Chapter 05 In Progress
 - 🔄 Chapter 06 In Progress